vuejs/vue-router/docs/guide/advanced/navigation-failures.md

 ## `NavigationFailureType`

-`NavigationFailureType` exposes the following properties to differentiate _Navigation Failures_:
+`NavigationFailureType` help developers to differentiate between the various types of _Navigation Failures_.
+There are four different types:

 - `redirected`: `next(newLocation)` was called inside of a navigation guard to redirect somewhere else.
 - `aborted`: `next(false)` was called inside of a navigation guard to the navigation.